Steven Callahan: Adrift: Seventy-six Days Lost at Sea

 Callahan departed from Newport, Rhode Island, United States, in 1981 on the Napoleon Solo, a 6.5 m sloop he designed and built himself, single-handedly sailed the boat to Bermuda, and continued the voyage to England with friend Chris Latchem.
 He had left Cornwall that fall, bound for Antigua as part of the Mini Transat 6.50 single-handed sailing race from Penzance, England, but dropped out of the race in La Coruña, Spain.
-Bad weather had sunk several boats in the fleet and damaged many others including Napoleon Solo.
+Bad weather had sunk several boats in the fleet and damaged many others, including Napoleon Solo.
 Callahan made repairs and continued voyaging down the coast of Spain and Portugal, out to Madeira and the Canaries.
 He departed from El Hierro in the Canary Islands on January 29, 1982, still headed for Antigua.
 In a growing gale, seven days out, his vessel was badly holed by an unknown object during a night storm, and became swamped, although it did not sink outright due to watertight compartments Callahan had designed into the boat.
 In his book, Callahan writes that he suspects the damage occurred from a collision with a whale.

 Unable to stay aboard Napoleon Solo as it filled with water and was overwhelmed by breaking seas, Callahan escaped into a six-man Avon inflatable life raft, measuring about 6 ft across.
 He stood off in the raft, but managed to get back aboard several times to dive below and retrieve a piece of cushion, a sleeping bag, and an emergency kit containing, among other things, some food, navigation charts, a short spear gun, flares, torch, 3 solar stills for producing drinking water and a copy of Sea Survival, a survival manual written by Dougal Robertson, a fellow ocean survivor.
 Before dawn, a big breaking sea parted the life raft from Napoleon Solo and Callahan drifted away.

 The raft drifted westward with the South Equatorial Current and the trade winds.
 After exhausting the meager food supplies he had salvaged from the sinking sloop, Callahan survived by catching food.
 He mainly ate mahi-mahi, as well as triggerfish, which he speared, along with flying fish, barnacles, and birds that he captured.
-The sea life was all part of an ecosystem that evolved and followed him for 1800 nmi across the ocean.
+The sea life was all part of an ecosystem that evolved around his raft and followed him for 1800 nmi across the ocean.
 He collected drinking water from two solar stills (the third of which he had cut open in order to know how to use them) and various jury-rigged devices for collecting rainwater, which together produced on average just over a pint of water per day.